Home » Blog

 • Even heat distribution

-• Can work for a lot of hair types
+• Can work for many hair types

 Cons: